StephenSorriaux/ansible-kafka-admin/README.md

     ssl_cafile: "{{ kafka_cacert | default('/etc/ssl/certs/cacert.crt') }}"
 ```
 ## Change kafka client configuration
-When using bulks modules you can have sometimes timeout.
+When using bulks modules, timeouts may occur.
 You may need to tune this values:
 ```yaml
   request_timeout_ms:
     description: